The following words and terms, when used in Subchapter F of

 through classroom delivery.

-to teach qualifying courses.
+approved by the Commission] to teach qualifying courses.

 (5)Legal Update Courses--required courses created

 for and approved by the Texas Real Estate Commission to satisfy the